 Fuel: Depending on the type of gas engine, if it’s a two-stroke engine, you may have to mix it with oil to operate it properly.

-Spark Plug: Spark plug burns the fuel that powers the weed eater.
-It's also one of the most common failure points in starting a gas weeder.
+Spark Plug: The spark plug burns the fuel that powers the weed eater.
+It’s also one of the most common failure points in starting a gas weeder.

-Dirty spark plug prevents the consistent spark needed to burn the fuel.
-Fortunately, this is an easy fix, and you can remove it and clean it with rough cloth or wire brush.
+A dirty spark plug prevents the consistent spark needed to burn the fuel.
+Fortunately, this is an easy fix, and you can remove it and clean it with a rough cloth or wire brush.
 If it has worn out, you may have to replace it.

-Carburetor: Carburetor in the gas engine regulates the air and fuel mixes so it can burn cleanly.
-The clogged carburetor may cause the starting problem and degrades the performance of gas weed eater or lawn mower.
+Carburetor: The carburetor in the gas engine regulates the air and fuel mixes so it can burn cleanly.
+The clogged carburetor may cause the starting problem and degrade the performance of a gas weed eater or lawnmower.

-Electrical Issue: If you're using electric weed trimmer and it won't start, then check that the cable is connected securely to the wall outlet, and there is power.
-You can plug it to a different outlet and test if it works.
+Electrical Issue: If you’re using an electric weed trimmer and it won’t start, then check that the cable is connected securely to the wall outlet, and there is power.
+You can plug it into a different outlet and test if it works.

-If you're using cordless weed trimmer, then ensure the battery is fitted correctly and fully charged.
+If you’re using a cordless weed trimmer, then ensure the battery is fitted correctly and fully charged.

-Here is a summary of engine problem and troubleshooting steps for Echo Gas weeder:
+Here is a summary of engine problem and troubleshooting steps for the Echo Gas weeder: